moderndeveloper-students/mastering-github-students-project/git-branch.md

 ## A note on Git Branch tracking

 Sometimes a developer will find that they need to amend the upstream branch they are tracking for a local branch they are working on, and this can be done with the help of the `-u` option.
-Lets take the branch example of "john-testing-branch" once again, and lets set it to track the master branch:
+Lets take the branch example of "john-testing-branch" once again, and lets set it to track the origin:

   ```
-  git branch -u master/john-testing-branch
+  git branch -u origin/john-testing-branch
   ```

 The `-vv` option can then be used to provide a list out your local branches, outlining what each branch is tracking and if your local branch is ahead, behind or both.